Coinbase Review: Is Coinbase a Safe Way to Buy Cryptocurrency?

 In 2012, Coinbase was launched in San Francisco, California.
 Since their launch, they’ve served over 8 million customers and helped users exchange over $20 Billion worth of digital currency.
 Currently users from 32 countries can use their services, including the United States.

 Coinbase operates differently from traditional cryptocurrency exchanges.
 Instead of requiring users to trade on a market, Coinbase directly sells cryptocurrency to users at a set price (based off the current market price).
-This typically allows users to buy their cryptocurrencies more quickly than on an exchange.
+This allows users to buy their cryptocurrencies more quickly than on an exchange.
 It also allows them to accept credit cards (in addition to bank transfers), something few exchanges offer.
-Purchases made via credit cards can be processed instantly.
+After users have verified their Coinbase accounts, they can then purchase cryptocurrency instantly.

 Fees range from roughly 1.49% to 3.99% fee, depending on your payment method.
 Credit cards come with the higher fee, due to the fees charges by credit card companies and risks of fraudulent chargebacks.
-This means you can save around 2.5% by using bank transfers, although it will take longer to receive your cryptocurrency.
-These fees are lower than other competitors who directly sell cryptocurrency to their users.
+This means you can save around 2.5% by using bank transfers.
+These fees are lower than other competitors who directly sell cryptocurrency to their users (Coinmama, CEX.IO).

 Coinbase allows its users to buy and sell three of the most popular cryptocurrencies; Bitcoin, Ethereum, and Litecoin.
 While they plan to add more cryptocurrencies in the future, you’ll currently have to look elsewhere if you want to buy other altcoins.